CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 The second test verifies that the pixel value is the same as the default background color since the primitive's `show` property is `false`.

-`toRender` and `notToRender` can also render the scene at a given Cesium simulation time, e.g.,:
+`toRender` and `notToRender` can also render the scene at a given CesiumJS simulation time, e.g.,:

 ```javascript
 expect({